ethz-asl/grid_map_geo/README.md

 If your operating system doesn't support ROS 2 humble, docker is a great alternative.

-First of all, you have to build project and create image by copy and paste following command to terminal
+First of all, you have to build the project and create an  image like so:

 ```bash
 ## Assuimg you are in the correct project directory